Cambodia Travel Guide | Tours | Itinerary

 Phnom Kulen National Park

 Phnom Kulen or Mountain of Lychees is a mountain range located in Siem Reap province.
-This mountain is considered to be the most sacred one in the country.
-For visitors, it is possible to go at the peak via a developed road and a charged of certain amount is required for the maintenance of the site.
-Several temples can be found at the hilltop; however, most are already in a poor condition.
-Despite of that, it still one of the visited sited in the country.
+Cambodians consider the mountain to be the most sacred one in the country.
+For visitors, it is possible to go at the peak via a developed road and a charged of a certain amount is required for the maintenance of the site.
+Several temples can be found at the hilltop; however, most are already in poor condition.
+Despite that, it still one of the visited sited in the country.